wp-plugins/formilla-live-chat/readme.txt

 * Access your **chat history** and offline emails as well via the Formilla.com Live Chat Customer Inbox help desk solution.

-* Formilla.com Live Chat allows you to **export your customers' email addresses** from the Customer Inbox help desk to construct email marketing campaigns via your preferred tool.
+* Formilla.com Live Chat software allows you to **export your customers' email addresses** from the Customer Inbox help desk to construct email marketing campaigns via your preferred tool.

 * **Forward offline email submissions** from your customers to other departments or staff directly from the Formilla.com Live Chat customer inbox help desk.